michaelbironneau/rnn-punctuation/README.md

 ### Training a model

 Run `model/train.sh`.
-I haven't implemented the trainin set using generators, so if the training set is too large to fit in memory, you may get an error.
+I haven't implemented the training set using generators, so if the training set is too large to fit in memory, you may get an error.
 In that case, try multiple runs of:

 ```
 find data/*.txt | sort -R | tail -250 | xargs python3 model/model.py train